Vaguery/pushSwift/README.markdown

 pushSwift
 =========

+## NOTE: This software was written for the Swift 1.0 beta release; it needs to be updated for modern Swift releases.

 A Mac desktop genetic programming system using a simple interpreted language based closely on the [PushGP system for genetic programming](http://faculty.hampshire.edu/lspector/push.html) (work by Lee Spector, Maarten Keijzer, Jon Klein, Chris Perry and Tom Helmuth, among others).

 With several amendments.